|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2016/17 Entry – 300 UCAS Tariff points, preferably to include A Level Physical Education at Grade B or an equivalent qualification, plus GCSE Mathematics and GCSE Science at Grade C or above (or equivalent);
+Typical offer 128 UCAS Tariff points, preferably to include A Level Physical Education at Grade B or above or an equivalent qualification.

 This course is approved by the Society of Sports Therapists.
 When offers of places are made, consideration will be taken of the Standards of Practice and Proficiency of the Society with regard to your personal fitness and capability to practice.